visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 One of the advantages of using one of the :ref:`Conduit Output` types is that it is easy to both look at the raw data and generate x ray images.
 This section will cover generating x ray images using VisIt as well as visualizing the other components of the :ref:`Conduit Output`.

-The ensuing Python code examples assume that the following has already been run:
+The later Python code examples assume that the following has already been run:

 ::